cds-snc/notification-documentation/src/en/send.md

 ### Error codes

-If the request is not successful, the response body is `json`, refer to the table below for details.
+If the request is not successful, the response body is `json` with the key `status_code` containing the integer status code and the key `errors` containing an array of objects each of which has keys `error` and `message`.
+Refer to the table below for status codes and example error objects.
+See the example error response above.

 |status_code|message|How to fix|
 |:---|:---|:---|